 The visible cooling tower plume from the proposed project considered in relation to vegetation would cause high contrast in regard to the low, rectilinear form of the Elk Hills and natural field grasses in the area.
 The plume would cause high contrast in regard to the line of the terrain.
 The white to light gray color of the plume would create high contrast with the seasonally green to tan colors of the vegetation.
 The plume's soft, irregular texture would contrast moderately to the more distinct but irregular texture of the vegetation.
 The plume would cause high contrast with the vegetation in regard to scale because it would appear taller than any vegetation when it is visible.
-In summary, in regard to vegetation, during the limited times over the year that the cooling tower plume would occur, the proposed project would cause high contrast in regard to texture.
+In summary, in regard to vegetation, during the limited times over the year that the cooling tower plume would occur, the proposed project would cause high contrast in regard to form, line, color, and scale, and moderate contrast in regard to texture.